is a multi-platform academic

 If you want to try BDD Scout, download it.
-Zip file includes statically linked program which should run even if Biddy library is not installed on your computer (and it will not use your Biddy library if
+Statically linked program should run even if Biddy library is not installed on your computer (and it will not use your Biddy library if

 you have one).
 Deb and rpm files include dynamically linked program,

-thus you will also need appropriate libbiddy package.
+thus you will also need appropriate libbiddy and extensions packages.

 If you want to make your own project using Biddy, you need the

 development version of Biddy.
 Zip files of BDD Scout include

 complete source code, thus they can serve as a good starting and reference examples.

 If you try to run a program which uses Biddy library, but you do